HotKeyIt/SQLite3/README.md

 ### Create an SQLite3 instance
 ###### sql := SQLite3(options:="", dll:="")
 * **options**  -  [Configuration Options](https://www.sqlite.org/c3ref/c_config_covering_index_scan.html).
 This can be an object with parameters for option or an object with objects if you have multiple options with parameters
-* **dll** - the path and name of sqlite3 dll, default for Win32w is sqlite3_x86.dll and sqlite3_x64.dll for x64w
+* **dll** - the path and name of sqlite3 dll, default for Win32w is sqlite3_x86.dll and sqlite3_x64.dll for x64w.
+The dll can be loaded from Resources as well (e.g. when compiled) using for example FileInstall,sqlite3_x86.dll,*

 ### Open Database
 ###### sql.open16[Database,DatabaseHandle]
-* **Database** - A path to a database file or ":memory:" to create a database from memory
+* **Database** - A path to a database file on disk or network, use ":memory:" to create a database from memory.
 * **DataBaseHandle** - the name of the variable in which to store the database handle

 ### Create Table from Object, File, String or ADO source